 Our future work includes algorithmic optimisations for alpha-beta search with cache applied to games with incomplete information.
-We will also investigate the use of efficient knowledge representations [Bienvenu et al., 2010; Niveau and Zanuttini, 2016] to accelerate lattice operations in such context.
+We will also investigate the use of efficient knowledge representations [1, 18] to accelerate lattice operations in such context.
 Another perspective is to apply our work to games with multiple criteria instead of scalar outcomes.